-High nitrogen feedstocks include biosolids, digestate, and food waste.
-These feedstocks are often in abundant supply but are challenging to process with rudimentary processes like static piles or windrows due to their tendency to off-gas ammonia or remain in their anoxic state dominated by smelly anaerobic microbiology.
-This whitepaper outlines the steps necessary to get these challenging feedstocks into a BMP mix that can be maintained in aerobic conditions to minimize odor release and maximize decomposition rate.
+High nitrogen feedstocks include biosolids, digestate, and some food waste.
+These feedstocks are often in abundant supply but are challenging to process with rudimentary processes like static piles or windrows due to their tendency to off-gas ammonia or remain in their anoxic state dominated by odorous anaerobic microbiology.
+This whitepaper outlines the steps necessary to get these challenging feedstocks into a BMP mix that can be maintained in aerobic conditions to minimize odor generation and maximize rates of compost stabilization.

-If all are within BMP ranges, the subsequent composting process will have the greatest chance of proceeding under optimal process conditions.
-If one or more parameters falls outside the BMP range, the process will become inhibited due to anoxic/anaerobic conditions (poor gas exchange) or excess ammonia (low C/N) resulting in the generation of strong ammonia odor and dramatically slower bio-stabilization.
+When the mix KPI’s are all within BMP ranges, the subsequent composting process will have a chance of proceeding under optimal process conditions.
+If one or more parameters falls outside the BMP range, the process will become inhibited due to anoxic/anaerobic conditions (poor gas exchange) or high ammonia concentrations (due to low C/N) in the free air space resulting in dramatically slower stabilization and the generation of stronger odors

-The table below outlines the three mix parameters we think should be measured and logged regularly to provide assurance that a BMP mix is being made each and every batch of compost.
+The table below outlines the three initial mix KPI’s we think should be measured and logged regularly to provide assurance that a BMP mix is being made each and every batch of compost.

 |Key Process Variable||BMP Target||Method||Frequency|

 |Bulk Density||800-925 lb/cy||Bucket and scale||Composite sample each batch|